aghnguyen/aghnguyen.github.io/research.md

 **Upcoming**

+Comments on Andrea Beltrama, SLIME 3 (Studies in Language, Information, Meaning, and Expression), UCLA, June 20-21.

+**Past***
 Workshop on Argumentation and Manuevering Agreement in Discourse, Cologne, Germany.
 Dec 7 -8th, 2023.
 [Flyer can be found here.](assets/Workshop_Argumentation_Poster.pdf)
 [Abstract can be found here.](assets/Workshop_argumentation_agreement_abstract.pdf)